Close Menu

 Request from Employer’s HR Department

 Many companies make the direct deposit form available on the internal intranet or employee self-service portal.
 Downloading from the intranet is often the fastest option and allows for completion at a convenient time.
-These downloadable versions may come in PDF or fillable form formats that guide the user through each required field.
+These downloadable versions may come in PDF or fillable format that guides the user through each required field.

-When downloading, make sure the file is the correct form for payroll rather than a generic banking form.
+When downloading, make sure the file is the correct payroll form rather than a generic banking form.
 After you fill it out, save a copy for yourself.
-Follow any instructions to send the form electronically, like uploading to a safe folder or emailing the payroll team if that’s allowed.
+Follow any instructions to send the form electronically, such as uploading it to a secure folder or emailing the payroll team if that’s allowed.

 2. Complete Your Account Details